SARSEP Fix-It Guide - Total contributions (employee elective deferrals and nonelective employer contributions) exceeded the maximum legal limits

 b.
 Retention method

 |Calculate the allocations based on the plan terms and then check to make sure none of the proposed allocations violate the Internal Revenue Code.|

-Internal Revenue Code Sections 402(h) and 415 limit the amount of contributions (including employee elective deferrals) made to an employee’s SEP-IRA to the lesser of:
+Internal Revenue Code Sections 402(h) and 415 limits the amount of contributions (including employee elective deferrals) made to an employee’s SEP-IRA to the lesser of:

 - 25% of the employee’s compensation.

-The amount of compensation you may consider for each participant is limited ($260,000 in 2014).
+The amount of compensation you may consider for each participant is limited ($265,000 in 2015 and 2016).
 If your SARSEP plan document specifies lower contribution limits, then the lower limits control.

 There are special rules if you’re self-employed.
 When calculating the deduction for contributions made to your own SEP-IRA, compensation is your net earnings from self-employment, which takes into account both the deduction for one-half of your self-employment tax and the deduction for contributions to your own SEP-IRA.
 For this reason, you determine the deduction for contributions to your own SEP-IRA indirectly by reducing the contribution rate called for in your plan.
 For more information on the deduction limitations for self-employed individuals, see Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).

 Employer contributions to a SEP-IRA won’t affect the amount you can contribute to a Roth or traditional IRA.
 However, this may preclude you from receiving a tax deduction for contributions to a traditional IRA.
 See IRA Deduction Limits and Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).